axibase/atsd/installation/ldap/jxplorer.md

 ### Export Certificate using a Web Browser such as Mozilla Firefox

-* Enter https, LDAP server hostname and SSL port in the browser address bar, for example `https://ldap_host:636`
+* Enter HTTPS, LDAP server hostname and SSL port in the browser address bar, for example `https://ldap_host:636`

 * Press **Advanced > Add exception** to retrieve the certificate.